 If you want to directly invest in foreign stocks then-

 Indian investors are allowed to invest up to $2.5 Lakh per annum in international stocks under the Reserve Bank of India’s (RBI) Liberalised Remittance Scheme (LRS).
-For RBI’s master direction about LRS scheme, please refer : Liberalised Remittance Scheme
+For RBI’s master direction about the LRS scheme, please refer to: Liberalised Remittance Scheme

-Assuming the Exchange Rate : $1 = Rs.70, the Maximum amount that can be invested is Rs.1.75 Cr per annum
+Assuming the Exchange Rate: $1 = Rs.80, the Maximum amount that can be invested is Rs.2 Cr per annum

 - Short-term Capital Gains